-- 2. Prepare items for washing. - Empty pockets. - Brush off lint and dirt.
+2. Prepare items for washing.

+- Empty pockets. - Brush off lint and dirt.
 Shake out rugs and beach towels. - Close zippers, fasten hooks, tie strings and sashes, and remove nonwashable trims and ornaments. - Remove pins, decorative buttons, belt buckles, and other objects which could be damaged.
-This also helps protect other items in the wash load. - Mend rips and tears to prevent further damage during washing. - Place delicate items such as bras, shoulder pads, hosiery, and belts in a mesh bag to prevent tangling during the wash cycle. - Turn knit items inside out to prevent pilling.
+This also helps protect other items in the wash load. - Mend rips and tears to prevent further damage during washing. - Place delicate items such as bras and hosiery in a mesh bag to prevent tangling during the wash cycle. - Turn knit items inside out to prevent pilling.